-Q: Is It Safe To Vacation At High Altitudes When Pregnant?
+Is It Safe to Vacation at High Altitudes While Pregnant?

 As a rule of thumb, the CDC recommends steering clear of destinations over 12,000 feet.
-But to be absolutely certain, get your doc's okay before you take off for a high-altitude vacation—particularly if you’re planning to exercise.
+But to be absolutely certain, get your doctor’s okay before you take off for a high-altitude vacation—particularly if you’re planning to exercise.
 Also, because these areas tend to be remote, do your homework ahead of time to pinpoint the hospitals and local resources you can turn to in case of an emergency.